quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Negotiating Extension Use

-Endpoints advertise their support of the extension described in this document by sending the RESET_STREAM_AT (0x17f7586d2cb570) transport parameter ({{Section 7.4 of RFC9000}}) with an empty value.
+Endpoints advertise their support of the extension described in this document by sending the reliable_stream_reset (0x17f7586d2cb570) transport parameter ({{Section 7.4 of RFC9000}}) with an empty value.
 An implementation that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

 When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
 This allows use of this extension in 0-RTT packets.
 When the server